"Trinity's community groups are a place where it's okay to not be okay all the time!" - Nick, husband, father

 As believers spend time in fellowship, they become aware of the needs of others, and opportunities arise for them to care for each other.
 Scripture commands believers to care for one another.
 “God has combined the members of the body and has given greater honor to the parts that lacked it, so that there should be no division in the body, but that its parts should have equal concern for each other.
 If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it” (1 Cor 12:24-26).
 Community Groups are one of the most strategic venues through which this mutual care can be achieved.
 Why?
 Because it is nearly impossible to achieve this level of care in a Sunday morning worship service.
 It is too easy for people to slip through the cracks.
 In the context of a Community Group, people can give and receive specific, personal care.
 These groups also serve as a key way to integrate people who join our community and to keep leadership aware of the concerns and troubles that face the members of our congregation which might otherwise remain hidden.

-3. To exercise spiritual gifts
+3. To exercise spiritual gifts for service

 God has given spiritual gifts to every Christian (1 Cor 12:1-7).
 He fully expects us to use them.
 However, the church is sometimes compared to a football stadium where you find 22 people who desperately need a rest and thousands of people who desperately need exercise.
 Community Groups are a place where spiritual gifts are discovered and exercised within the group itself, the larger church, and the world.
 They are a place where vision for ministry and service are developed.

-4. To discover Christianity
+4. To explore and discover Christianity

 In addition, Community Groups serve as a place where we can remind one another of our call to share the gospel and pray for those with whom we are sharing the good news that God has reconciled himself to us in Jesus Christ.